williamphelps13/FitLit/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The application is intended to allow a user to see all of their hydreation, sleep, and activity data at any given point, as well as be able ot display past activity.
+The application is intended to allow a user to see all of their hydration, sleep, and activity data at any given point, as well as be able ot display past activity.
 It's styling intenet is driven towards viewing on a mobile device.

-tablet view                   |  mobile view :-------------------------:|:-------------------------:
+mobile view                   |  desktop view :-------------------------:|:-------------------------:
 ![recording (4)](https://user-images.githubusercontent.com/22990386/126421369-8a079d86-acd6-4031-8960-92b02f934525.gif)|![recording (5)](https://user-images.githubusercontent.com/22990386/126421376-fca9c057-657d-48a0-ae6b-e02eeb1285ca.gif)